this month's flower

 Location of daffodil bulbs on the approaches to Edgworth and Chapeltown.

-bulb planting on
+Bulb planting on

 Broadhead Road